-A 401(k) plan helps you save for your retirement.
+A 401(k) plan can help you save for your retirement.
 However, because these plans are employer-specific, the money doesn’t transfer automatically when you change your job.
-The money either continues to remain in your old 401(k) account or goes into unclaimed funds of the state government if you do not transfer it to your new account.
+The funds either continue to remain in your old 401(k) account or go into unclaimed funds of the state government if you do not transfer them to your new account.

 Apart from brokerages and savings and checking accounts, most of the unclaimed funds come from a 401(k), annuities, and retirement accounts.
 The law requires companies to send unclaimed 401(k) funds to your address.
 However, if the funds can’t be delivered, they are handed over to the state.

 The easiest way to find a lost 401(k) is to contact your previous employer’s human resources department.
-They are most likely to have the balance and other details of your 401(k) account.
+They likely have the details of your 401(k) account.
 They can also help you with documentation if you are looking to transfer your existing balance to a new 401(k) account.
 If an external agency is managing the plan, you can get the agency’s contact information from them.

-While contacting your old employer, be sure to provide them with necessary details such as your complete name, Social Security number (SSN), and the exact period for which you worked for them.
+While contacting your old employer, be sure to provide them with necessary details such as your complete name, social security number, and the exact period for which you worked for them.

 If your retirement account had a balance of more than $5,000, the money should be in your old account with your previous employer.
-Technically, you can leave the money there until you reach an age of 70 ½ years, when you become eligible for the distributions.
-However, you might not want to do that.
+Technically, you can leave the money there until you are 70 ½ years old, when you become eligible for a withdrawal.

 If your plan administrator has transferred your 401(k) balance to a bank account or the government, they may hold some amount for potential income tax and penalties.
-Such transfers are treated as distributions or cashouts, and the Internal Revenue Service (IRS) requires plan administrators to withhold applicable taxes and penalties.
+Such transfers are treated as distributions or cashouts, and the IRS requires plan administrators to withhold applicable taxes and penalties.

 Some plan administrators might send you and the IRS a Form 1099-R report on the balance and amount withheld for taxes, while others may not.
 If you haven’t received any such communication from your plan administrator, don’t be surprised if you receive an IOU (a demand notice) from the IRS.